 - 4.2.5 The outstanding planning permissions referred to in the table (c.) include sites at Coppice Hill and Green Lane Farm (adj to Hoe Road) and various smaller sites.
-Given the presumption in favour of development within the built-up area (Policy DM1), SHLAA sites do not need to be formally allocated in this Plan, but have been assessed as being deliverable and are confirmed as components of the housing land supply. - 4.2.6 No allowance is made for the development of unidentified ('windfall') sites that may come forward within the defined settlement boundary on infill or redeveloped sites over the Plan period.
+Given the presumption in favour of development within the built-up area (Policy DM1), SHLAA sites do not need to be formally allocated in this Plan, but have been assessed as being deliverable and are confirmed as components of the housing land supply.
+In addition, there are two key central sites that offer redevelopment opportunities over the Plan period.
+Land at Malt Lane lies within the defined town centre boundary and conservation area and is considered suitable for an appropriate mixed use development.
+Land at Abbey Mill has been subject to various development proposals in recent years, none of which have been implemented, again its proximity to the town centre lends it to an appropriate mixed use development, taking into account the sites' constraints.
+Proposals will be assessed against the policies in this Plan and LPP1 and will need to reflect other advice and guidance as necessary. - 4.2.6 No allowance is made for the development of unidentified ('windfall') sites that may come forward within the defined settlement boundary on infill or redeveloped sites over the Plan period.
 This reflects the conclusions of the 'Windfall Trends and Potential' study for Bishop's Waltham, but does not mean that such opportunities are not appropriate or may not be suitable for new housing.
-Any such proposals will continue to be considered on their individual merits against current policies and, where approved, will provide flexibility in maintaining the supply of housing in the town. - 4.2.7 The process of selecting appropriate sites took into account the work undertaken by the Development Plan Steering Group and community focus groups on behalf of the Parish Council to establish the community's preferences for new development sites.
-Through a series of 'Design Bishop's Waltham' local consultation events, surveys and discussions with Council officers, the Group considered all the potential housing sites in and around Bishop's Waltham promoted through the SHLAA. - 4.2.8 Having regard to development needs identified, the established assessment methodology (see Chapter 2), the vision statement and the community's preferences that have emerged, the development strategy for Bishops Waltham comprises the following:
+Any such proposals will continue to be considered on their individual merits against current policies and, where approved, will provide flexibility in maintaining the supply of housing in the town. - 4.2.7 The process of site selection incorporated findings from selecting appropriate sites took into account the work undertaken by the Development Plan Steering Group and community focus groups on behalf of the Parish Council to establish the community's preferences for new development sites.
+Through a series of 'Design Bishop's Waltham' local consultation events, surveys and discussions with community groups.
+Council officers, the Group considered all the potential housing sites in and around Bishop's Waltham promoted through the SHLAA. - 4.2.8 Having regard to the development needs identified, the established assessment methodology (see Chapter 2), the vision statement and the community's preferences that have emerged, the development strategy for Bishops Waltham comprises the following:

-Housing Sites
+Housing and Open Space Sites

-- Policy BW1 Coppice Hill - Policy BW2 Martin Street and part of Priory Park - Policy BW3 The Vineyard and land east of Tangier Lane - Policy BW4 Albany Farm
+- Policy BW1 Coppice Hill - Policy BW2 Martin Street and part of Priory Park - Policy BW3 The Vineyard/ and land east of Tangier Lane - Policy BW4 Albany Farm